gernest/front/README.md

 Please see the tests formore details

-## License
+## Licence

-This project is under the MIT License.
-See the [LICENSE](LICENSE) file for the full license text.
+This project is under the MIT Licence.
+See the [LICENCE](LICENCE) file for the full license text.